 What is the benefit to landlords?

-In addition to helping individuals and families afford a stable, safe home in our community, there are several benefits from our partnership:
+In addition to helping individuals and families afford a stable, safe home in our community, there are several benefits of partnering with the Washington County CDA to provide voucher-accepted rentals: See also:

-- Reduced turnover and vacancy costs.
-Twin Cities voucher-holders average 7 years since move-in.
+• Reduced turnover and vacancy costs.
+Twin Cities voucher-holders average seven years since move-in.

-- Responsive customer service.
+• Responsive customer service.
 A single point of contact answers questions and connects you to the best person to provide timely assistance.
+At the CDA, email [email protected].

-- Free inspections.
-A trained professional provides free annual inspections to ensure the unit is habitable and residents in your unit are safe, helping the property retain its value.
+• Free inspections.
+A trained professional provides free inspections to ensure the unit is habitable and residents in your unit are safe, helping the property retain its value.

 Why is it important to become a landlord partner?